-- In the upper left-hand corner of the page, include the following information.
-It should appear flush left with each item of information on a separate line.
+- At the upper left-hand corner of the page, include the following information.
+It should be flush left with each item of information on a separate line.
 This portion of your manuscript is the only portion that needs to be single-spaced.

 - In the upper right-hand corner of the page, flush right, include the approximate word count, rounded to the nearest hundred for stories under 10,000 words and to the nearest thousand for stories above 10,000 words.

-- In the exact center of your page (vertically and horizontally) type the title of your manuscript.
+- At the exact center of your page (vertically and horizontally) type the title of your manuscript.
 You may use title case or all capital letters.